unkyulee/micro-journal/micro-journal-rev-8/guide.md

 - Connect USB cable to the ESP32 (side of the display) bottom port to a PC.
 - In Micro Journal Rev.8 menu, select "Drive Mode"
 - In PC, drive will show up and you can navigate text files inside the drive
-- Click on "Eject" from the PC
-- Press "ESC" from Micro Journal Rev.8
+- Click on "Eject" from the PC or Press "ESC" from Micro Journal Rev.8
 - USB cable can be disconnected